Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Conclusions

 The other shortcoming of this work was the lack of a quantitative and theoretical measure for the effect of precision in different regions of the domain.
 While developing such measures is relatively easy for compressible flows with explicit time stepping and no iterative solvers, it was proved difficult for an incompressible solver such as Neko with a fractional step algorithm, coarse grid solvers, and iterative methods.
 Developing a metric to quantify the impact of precision on the governing equations and the solution will be another topic for future research.

-\paragraph{Acknowledgments} This project was initiated during the CTR Summer Program 2025 in Stanford \cite{karp2024-ctr}, for which we gratefully acknowledge the financial support to be able to participate.
+\paragraph{Acknowledgments} This project was initiated during the CTR Summer Program 2024 in Stanford \cite{karp2024-ctr}, for which we gratefully acknowledge the financial support that enabled our participation.
 Computer time was provided by the National Infrastructure for Computing in Sweden (NAISS).
 The authors gratefully acknowledge the HPC resources provided for this collaborative effort by the Supercomputing Laboratory at King Abdullah University of Science \& Technology (KAUST) in Thuwal, Saudi Arabia.
+This project has received funding from KAUST under grant No. BAS/1/1663-01-01.
 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
 The hardware is funded by the German Research Foundation (DFG).
-This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 101092621.
+This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No. 101092621.
 The JU receives support from the European Union’s Horizon Europe research and innovation programme and Germany, Italy, Slovenia, Spain, Sweden and France.